 But there’s a better way.
 The skills taught in our bestselling book and training course, Crucial Conversations, can teach you how to have effective dialogue in even the most crucial of circumstances.

 Take the first step to improving your crucial conversations skills by learning your Style Under Stress™.
-This 33-question quiz reveals your natural tendencies to move toward silence (masking, avoiding, or withdrawing) or violence (controlling, labeling, or attacking) as well as the dialogue skills you use well or need to improve.
+This 33-question quiz reveals your natural tendencies to move toward silence (masking, avoiding, or withdrawing) or violence (controlling, labeling, or attacking).

 Identify a Relationship.
 Before you begin, think about the relationship you want to explore with your boss, coworker, direct report, friend, or family member.